febus982/k3s-cluster/docs/k3s_nodes.md

 pipenv run k3s_bootstrap -e new_hostname=master1
 ```

-Repeat the same all nodes defined in the ansible inventory
+Repeat the same for all the nodes defined in the ansible inventory, with the proper hostname.

 Note: The `ssh-copy-id` command has additional options from the ones in the load balancer setup.